kbsant/puzzles/README.md

 ## Usage

 * How to include it in your project
-This library is not mature, and is not distributed pre-built.
-To include it in your project, download it from github and install it locally with:
+To include it in your project, download it from github and install it in your local repository with lein:

     lein install

+Then include it in project.clj:

+    [ashikasoft/puzzles "0.1.0-SNAPSHOT]

 * Towers of Hanoi